Eton College: Incentives and sanctions

 Eton has a well-established system for encouraging boys to produce high-standard work.
 An excellent piece of work may be rewarded with a "Show Up", to be shown to the boy's tutors as evidence of progress.
 If, in any particular term, a pupil makes a particularly good effort in any subject, he may be "Commended for Good Effort" to the Head Master (or Lower Master).
 If any boy produces an outstanding piece of work, it may be "Sent Up For Good", storing the effort in the College Archives for posterity.
 This award has been around since the 18th century.
 As Sending Up For Good is fairly infrequent, the process is rather mysterious to many of Eton's boys.
 First, the master wishing to Send Up For Good must gain the permission of the relevant Head of Department.
-Upon receiving his or her approval, the piece of work will be marked with Sent Up For Good and the student will receive a card to be signed by House Master, tutor and division master.
+Upon receiving approval from the Head of Department, the piece of work will be marked with Sent Up For Good and the pupil will receive a card to be signed by House Master, tutor and division master.

 The opposite of a Show Up is a "Rip".
 This is for sub-standard work, which is sometimes torn at the top of the page/sheet and must be submitted to the boy's housemaster for signature.
 Boys who accumulate rips are liable to be given a "White Ticket", a form of a progress report which must be signed at intervals by all his teachers and may be accompanied by other punishments, usually involving doing domestic chores or writing lines.
 In recent times, a milder form of the rip, 'sign for information', colloquially known as an "info", has been introduced, which must also be signed by the boy's housemaster and tutor.

-Internal examinations are held at the end of the Michaelmas half (i.e. autumn term) for all pupils, and in the Summer half for those in the first, second and fourth years (i.e. those not taking a full set of public examinations).
+Internal examinations are held at the end of the Michaelmas half (i.e. autumn term) for all pupils except those in the last year, and in the Summer half for those in the first, second and fourth years (i.e. those not taking a full set of public examinations).
 These internal examinations are called "Trials".
+Boys who fail to achieve a certain mark in a subject in a set of trials are 'flagged', and sometimes asked to revise that subject over the coming holidays to then re-sit the exam at the beginning of the next half.